dj-wasabi/ansible-telegraf/README.md

 	  - plugin: swap
 	  - plugin: netstat

-Every telegraf agent has these as an default configuration.
+Every telegraf agent has these as a default configuration.

 The 2nd parameter `telegraf_plugins_extra` can be used to add plugins specific to the servers goal.
 Following is an example for using this parameter for MySQL database servers: